Wait — before you pay

 Deadline: 20 days from ticket date

 Miss this deadline and you lose the right to appeal.
-File online or by mail with City of Longmont Parking Enforcement / Development Services.
+File in person with City of Longmont Parking Enforcement.
 Appeal portal: https://longmontcolorado.gov/parking-enforcement/appeal-a-ticket/

 Don't pay your Longmont ticket without fighting it first